onealar1/Github-Assignment/STEPS.md

         b. select the files that were changed

+        c. add the message "Commit 3" and commit to the bug-fix branch

+### Commit 4:

+    1 - added steps for commit 4

+    2 - added another meme

+    3 - commit changes in github desktop

+        a. go to changes tab

+        b. select the files that were changed

-        c. add the message "Commit 3" and commit to the main branch
+        c. add the message "Commit 3" and commit to the bug-fix branch